 Tenpay also has launched a payment system in QQ.com called QQ Wallet.
-QQ users come mainly from lower cities and from the countryside while WeChat’s users are from first and second tier cities and therefore, thanks to QQ wallet, Tenplay have the chance to penetrate in areas where Wechat has not penetrated.
+QQ users come mainly from lower cities and from the countryside while WeChat’s users are from first and second-tier cities and therefore, thanks to QQ wallet, Tenplay has the chance to penetrate in areas where Wechat has not penetrated.

 This expansion through the social media platforms will help Tenpay to increase its market share and even surpass Alipay.
 This will remain possible as long as Tencent Payment system services do not overlap each other and thus provoke a direct competition